-To the extent an employee has accrued sick leave and a WC claim has been filed, an employee:
+To the extent an employee has accrued sick leave and a WC claim has been filed:

-- Will be charged for a day's sick leave for the all days missed until such time as the WC claim has been approved or denied; - Whose WC claim is accepted by the WC insurance carrier as compensable and who is absent for eight or more days shall be charged sick leave at the rate necessary, when combined with WC benefits, to bring the total amount of combined income up to 100% of the employee's usual contracted daily rate of pay;
+- the employee will be charged for a day's sick leave for the all days missed until such time as the WC claim has been approved or denied; - to bring the total amount of combined income up to 100% of the employee's usual contracted daily rate of an employee whose WC claim is accepted by the WC insurance carrier as compensable and who is absent for eight or more days shall be charged sick leave at the rate necessary, when combined with WC benefits, pay;

-WC claim is accepted by the WC insurance carrier as compensable and is absent for 14 or more days will be credited back that portion of sick leave for the first seven (7) days of absence that is not necessary to have brought the total amount of combined income up to 100% of the employee's usual contracted gross pay.
+an employee whose WC claim is accepted by the WC insurance carrier as compensable and is absent for 14 or more days will be credited back that portion of sick leave for the first seven (7) days of absence that is not necessary to have brought the total amount of combined income up to 100% of the employee's usual contracted gross pay.

-Notes: This policy is similar to policy 8.36.
+Note: This policy is similar to policy 8.36.
 If you change this policy, review 8.36 at the same time to ensure applicable consistency between the two.